 Most manufacturers will include recommended quantities for transitioning your cat to their new diet.
 As an example, over six days, you can add 25% of the new food to your cat’s existing feed for the first two days.
 For days three and four, mix the foods with a 50/50 split.
 On days five and six, you’ll be using 75% new food and 25% old food.
 On day seven, you can use 100% new food, and your transition is complete!

-We selected the Blue Buffalo Wilderness High Protein Dry Cat Food as the best overall choice.
-Inspired by the diet of the Lynx, your domestic kitty will love the combination of tasty flavors and 40% protein that this cat food offers.
+We selected the Smalls Human Grade Freeze Dried Raw: Other Bird formulation as the best overall choice.
+Inspired by the historical diet of wild cats, your domestic kitty will love the combination of tasty flavors, raw meat, and the 49% animal protein that this cat food offers.

 We highly recommend DIAMOND NATURALS High Protein Dry Cat Food as the high protein cat food that offers the best value.
 It combines nutrient-rich flavor and 40% protein; though its first ingredient is chicken meal, it does contain real chicken too!